 If the form is filed and rejected, the lawyer can move forward with an additional filing to set up a hearing.
 Issues can be filed to pinpoint specific concerns involving discontinuation of benefits, the total amount of TTD benefits, or permanency.
 If a party loses during this appeal, they can move forward to the circuit court.

-The Maryland Workers’ Compensation Commission is noted as the presiding administration agency and is not directly affiliated to the courts.
+The Maryland Workers’ Compensation Commission is noted as the presiding administration agency and is not directly affiliated with the courts.
 However, any decision made by the Commission can be challenged and/or appealed to the circuit court.

 What’s Next After the Claim Has Been Approved?